CrazyAndy/Presto-1/README.md

 # Presto

 Presto is a distributed SQL query engine for big data.
+This is a modified version for Presto used by Traffic team as part of the DQP project.

 See the [User Manual](http://prestodb.io/docs/current/) for deployment instructions and end user documentation.